 While it may not officially be winter until December 21, the weather outside definitely says otherwise.
 As the cold temperatures make their way across New Jersey, residents are closing their windows and turning on their heaters in order to stay warm and cozy within their homes.
 During the harsh winter months, your heater is a blessing that you shouldn’t take for granted, and it’s important to take the necessary steps to ensure that it functions properly all winter long.
-At Asteroid Holding Company, we proudly serve residents of New Jersey by offering expert HVAC maintenance, replacements, and repairs.
+We proudly serve residents of New Jersey by offering expert HVAC maintenance, replacements, and repairs.
 Whether you have a problem with your heating system, you need a quote for the cost of a new furnace, or you want to schedule routine maintenance, our team can provide you with all of the services you need.
-Browse our website to learn more, and contact Asteroid Holding Company today to schedule your appointment.
+Browse our website to learn more, and contact our expert HVAC contractors today to schedule your appointment.

 Many people often don’t think about their heating system until it stops working, and the last thing you want is for your heater to stop working on one of the coldest days of the year.
 In order to ensure that your heating system is performing properly, there are a few mistakes you should avoid, and in this two-part series, we will discuss some of the common mistakes people make with their heating systems.
-If you notice that your system is not doing its job, despite your best efforts, contact the experts at Asteroid Holding Company right away.
+If you notice that your system is not doing its job, despite your best efforts, contact our HVAC company to schedule an appointment right away.

 Mistake #1: Installing a New Thermostat Yourself